-PFRS 12 includes all of the disclosures related to consolidated financial statements that were previously in PAS 27, as well as all the disclosures that were previously in PAS 31, and PAS 28, Investment in Associates.
+PFRS 12, Disclosure of Interest in Other Entities PFRS 12 includes all of the disclosures related to consolidated financial statements that were previously in PAS 27, as well as all the disclosures that were previously in PAS 31, and PAS 28, Investment in Associates.
 These disclosures relate to an entity's interests in subsidiaries, joint arrangements, associates and structured entities.
 A number of new disclosures are also required.
 The required disclosures are presented in Note 16.

-• PFRS 13, Fair Value Measurement
+• PFRS 13.
+Fair Value Measurement